Configuring Guest Portal

 • User authentication (default)—Users are required to enter their credentials in the guest portal page to access the Internet.
 The credentials entered by the user are sent to the RADIUS server for validation.
 This is the default setting for the custom external captive portal.

-• Guest portal acknowledgement—The guest portal must return a predefined string Aruba.InstantOn.Acknowledge to grant user access to the Internet.
+• Guest portal acknowledgment—The guest portal must return a predefined string Aruba.InstantOn.Acknowledge to grant user access to the Internet.
 When selected, a predefined authentication text is returned by the external server after successful user authentication.

-Table 2: External Captive Portal Configuration
+Table 2: External Captive Portal Configuration Parameters

-Send RADIUS Accounting
+RADIUS Accounting

 Primary RADIUS Server